All sporting organisations

 Internal enquiries and possible suspension

-Officer will make an immediate decision about whether any individual accused of abuse should be temporarily suspended pending
+Protection Officer will make an immediate decision about whether any individual accused of abuse should be temporarily suspended

-further police and social services inquiries.
-The BZJA Child Protection Officer will immediately contact the external Child
+pending further police and social services inquiries.
+The BZJA Child Protection Officer will immediately contact the external

-cases to decide whether a BZJFA member or official can be reinstated and how this can be sensitively handled.
+assess all individual cases to decide whether a BZJFA member or official can be reinstated and how this can be sensitively

-to uphold any action by the police.
-In such cases, the BZJFA must reach a decision based upon the available information which
+evidence to uphold any action by the police.
+In such cases, the BZJFA must reach a decision based upon the available information

-could suggest that on a balance of probability, it is more likely than not that the allegation is true.
-The welfare of the
+which could suggest that on a balance of probability, it is more likely than not that the allegation is true.
+The welfare

 Support to deal with the aftermath of abuse